EV battery maker LG will add up to 1,200 jobs in Michigan

 It has joint-venture partnerships with General Motors, with which it is building three U.S. battery plants in Michigan, Ohio and Tennessee, and Stellantis, formerly Fiat Chrysler.
 Stellantis would not confirm reports that it will build a battery factory in Windsor, Ontario, with LG.
 The site of a planned fourth GM-LG battery plant has not been announced.

+“The impact of this win will be felt around the entire state for decades to come,” Gov. Gretchen Whitmer said in a statement.

-LG has been operating in Holland since 2009 and has nearly 1,500 Michigan employees, including more than 1,300 in the city near Lake Michigan.
+LG Energy Solution, formerly known as LG Chem Michigan, has nearly 1,500 Michigan employees, including more than 1,300 in Holland near Lake Michigan.
 The company plans to construct several new buildings totaling 1.4 million square feet on vacant land it already owns.

+Then-President Barack Obama attended the plant's 2010 groundbreaking, which was aided by a $151 million federal stimulus grant.
+Production began in 2013.

+“Michigan was a natural choice to our commitment of building an impact global business because of its rich pool of talent, being close to the geographic epicenter of the automotive industry and its strong support,” said Bonchul Koo, president of LG Energy Solution Michigan.

 Follow David Eggert at https://twitter.com/DavidEggert00